1 transported after shooting on Calkins Rd. in Palmer

-One person was taken to the hospital following a shooting on Calkins Road in Palmer on Sunday.
+One person was taken to the hospital following a shooting on Calkins Road in Palmer around 6 p.m. on Sunday.

 Western Mass News was told the victim was transported to Baystate Wing Hospital in Palmer.
 There is no word on their condition.